66,395 bells

 » Why was my thread locked?

-» My account has been banned, what do I do?
+» My account has been banned, what can I do?

-» I suspect someone may have guessed my password, what do I do?
+» I suspect someone may have guessed my password, what should I do?

 » How do I terminate my account?